 Officer Galloway is a member of several local community substance abuse prevention coalitions.
-In addition, Galloway has provided keynote and breakout session presentations at several state, nationally and internationally recognized conferences including the International Chiefs of Police Drug Recognition Expert Conference (DRE), OJJDP Underage Drinking Conference, Community Anti Drug Coalitions of America Conference (CADCA), TIPS Conference, Northern Utah Trauma System Medical Conference, Wisconsin Sheriffs Association Conference, Drugs and Driving Conference (Ontario Canada), Texas Underage Drinking Youth Task Force, Utah Troubled Youth Conference, Youth Crime Watch of America Conference, Wisconsin, Alabama & Washington SRO Conferences, Utah Juvenile Judges Conference, Several State Highway Safety Summits, SLC Utah School District, International DARE Conference, Idaho Narcotics Officers Association Conference, Virginia School Safety Conference, Washington State, Nevada, Colorado and Idaho School Counselor Conference, National School Safety Conference, Ottawa Canada Law Enforcement, Mississippi School State Prevention Conference, Washington & Idaho State Prevention Summit, Utah State Gang Conference, Idaho School Administrators Conference, and the Texas School Administrators Safety Conference to name a few.
+In addition, Galloway has provided keynote and breakout session presentations at several state, nationally and internationally recognized conferences including the International Chiefs of Police Drug Recognition Expert Conference (DRE), OJJDP Underage Drinking Conference, Indiana School Safety Conference, Community Anti Drug Coalitions of America Conference (CADCA), TIPS Conference, Northern Utah Trauma System Medical Conference, Wisconsin Sheriffs Association Conference, Drugs and Driving Conference (Ontario Canada), Texas Underage Drinking Youth Task Force, Utah Troubled Youth Conference, Youth Crime Watch of America Conference, Wisconsin, Alabama & Washington SRO Conferences, Utah Juvenile Judges Conference, Several State Highway Safety Summits, SLC Utah School District, International DARE Conference, Idaho Narcotics Officers Association Conference, Virginia School Safety Conference, Washington State, Nevada, Colorado and Idaho School Counselor Conference, National School Safety Conference, Ottawa Canada Law Enforcement, Mississippi School State Prevention Conference, Washington & Idaho State Prevention Summit, Utah State Gang Conference, American College of Osteopathic Family Physicians Conference, and the Texas School Administrators Safety Conference to name a few.
 Officer Galloway also provides hundreds community, school ,organization based trainings along with youth assemblies and community night presentations.

 For his efforts in regards to drug prevention and underage drinking In 2009, Jermaine received the National Law Enforcement Partner of the year award from (OJJDP) Office of Juvenile Justice and Delinquency Prevention.